 The Paper suggests transitional provisions dealing with the basis upon which mortgages existing at the time of the introduction of new legislation would be handled.
 In essence, the proposal would ensure that such existing securities would be encompassed only by the new legislation and that the old legislation would cease to have application.
 This proposal has the undoubted advantage of simplicity irrespective of which approach is taken to pro rata stamping in respect of further advances.
 In essence, the proposal would be that securities which were duly stamped under the prior legislation would be deemed to be duly stamped under the new legislation.
-Insofar as a security was not duly stamped under the old legislation for the purposes of rectifying the stamping.
+Insofar as a security was not duly stamped under the old legislation, it would be deemed to have been executed at the commencement of the new legislation for the purposes of rectifying the stamping.
 In effect this would provide an amnesty to the extent of the usual penalty-free stamping period in each jurisdiction.
 Further advances made under existing mortgages would be subject to duty in accordance with the provisions of the new legislation.